minho42/blog/public/posts/agi/index.md

 However, so many smart people think AGI is definitely going to arrive.
 This makes me wonder if it's really just a matter of time.

-What ChatGPTs and Stable Diffusion are capable of is wondrous magic.
+What ChatGPT and Stable Diffusion are capable of is wondrous magic.
 Unfathomable became reality.
 But like I mentioned in the above tweet, current technologies of AI is nowhere near what I think AGI is.